Nanette Lepore: Career

 Nanette Lepore gained celebrity in the fashion world after she returned to California, opening a boutique store in Los Angeles and selling her outfits to clients in Europe and Asia.
-She also began to have her items featured in the famous American store chain, Neiman Marcus.
+She also began to have her items featured in the American store chain, Neiman Marcus.
 She also gained renown for her flair on the runway and began to attract stars like Aida Turturro, Illeana Douglas, Lorraine Bracco, Eva Longoria, Kerry Washington, and America Ferrera.

-She also has her own fragrance named Nanette.
+She has her own fragrance named Nanette.

 In spring 2007, Nanette Lepore launched a collection of shoes with Keds.
 Mischa Barton was the face of the line.

 In 2013 Lepore participated in Levo League's live business leader Q&A series, "Office Hours", to share advice with the site's community of young professionals.

 Today, Nanette Lepore is sold across America, including Saks Fifth Avenue, Neiman Marcus, and Macy's.
 She has boutiques in Chicago, Boston on Newbury Street, and in New York in Soho and Madison Avenue.

 Personal life

 Lepore has a daughter named Violet.

 Nanette is married to artist and singer Robert J. Savage.

-In 2010, Nanette is working with New York politicians to help save jobs in the New York Garment District through the Save the Garment Center campaign.
+In 2010, Nanette worked with New York politicians to help save jobs in the New York Garment District through the Save the Garment Center campaign.

 In 2012 she guest-starred as a judge on Project Runway All Stars.